-So, can chinchillas roam the house?
-No, chinchillas can’t roam the house.
+A chinchilla can roam the house in rooms that have been fully chinchilla proofed.
 Chinchillas roaming the house presents too many dangers if areas are present that have not been chinchilla proofed.
 Chinchillas like to chew which could cause death if a chinchilla chews an electrical cord.
-Additionally, chinchillas can hide and tuck themselves into small places making it difficult to find them if they are allowed to free roam.
+Chinchillas can also be difficult to find if they get access to areas of the home not chinchilla proofed.

 Additionally, what rooms of the home would be considered safe, and what are the best practices you can put into place to make owning a chinchilla easy and enjoyable?

 Stick with me for a few more minutes, and we will cover everything you need to know about having your chinchilla out of their cage and what you can do to allow your chinchilla more space to roam the house.

 - Can A Chinchilla Free Roam The House?